DylanKojiCheslin/linearSystemSolver/README.md

 return an instance of LinearSystem

 ### solve
-yourInstance.solve()
+yourInstance.solve({verbose:false,reduced:true})

+optional parameter object has:
+"verbose" bool prints console logs of the details of the solution default false, "reduced" bool if the solutions should be in reduced etchelon form default true

-return a description of the systems solution in reduced echelon form
+return a description of the systems solution (or lack of one) in reduced echelon form

 1. the left most non-zero column is the _pivotColumn
 2. the top row/column postion of the _pivotColumn is the _pivot
 3. _largestAbsoluteMovedToTopOfColumn on the _pivotColumn - largest to top
-4. _zeroAllRowsUnderThePevot() - row replacement operaitons to "zero" all entry under the pivot foreach other row:
+4. _zeroAllRowsUnderThePevot() - row replacement operations to "zero" all entry under the pivot foreach other row:
 - note this doesn't work with non-square linear systems, find a way to fix this -provide example of non-square linear system